abalabokhin/Bg2Dorn/README.txt

 ABOUT
 This mod is a romance expansion for Dorn, and NPC character added into BG2:EE by Beamdog.
 This brings content to about 29 talks in SOA and 6 talks in TOB, including some interjections for TOB.
 The expansion adds new talks, expands and modifies existing ones and sometimes changes their order.
 It adds Bodhi abduction and new/modified epilogues for romanced Dorn.
-Some of Dorn's unused voiced lines in bg2:ee and few voiced lines from other games (bg:ee and sod) were added to make talks feel more alive.
+Some of Dorn's unused voiced lines in bg2:ee and few voiced lines from other games (bg:ee and sod) were added to make the talks feel more alive.

 I believe this mod brings the content to the same level as the vanilla romances, at least quantity-wise.
 If you happen to like it, I'm glad, if not, it's ok.